K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 *A = D
 ```

-After we stored the memory address, we pop the top stack value and store it on that address.
+After we store the memory address, we pop the top stack value and store it at that address.
 ```
 pop.D
 A = TEMP_ADDR